The Role of Cloud in Mobile Device Security

 Top contract vehicles that procured cloud MDM include SEWP V and GSA Schedule 70, with a total of $17M each from FY 2016 to FY 2018.

-Stay Tuned.
-Deltek’s upcoming report,” Federal Priorities Spotlight: Mobility, 2019” will highlight additional technology enablers, policies and acquisition methods that will potentially spur future spending in federal mobile security.
+Refer to Deltek's, Federal Priorities Spotlight: Mobility, 2019 report for additional technology enablers, policies and acquisition methods that will potentially spur future spending in federal mobile security.